Data Analytics

 Integrate All Relevant Data to Build Customer Profiles

-Any customer initiative will entail using all relevant data to create comprehensive profiles, which is commonly known as building 360-degree customer views.
+Any customer experience initiative will entail using all relevant data to create comprehensive profiles, which is commonly known as building 360-degree customer views.
 This critical step involves integrating data on a single platform and then making it easily accessible to everyone who needs it.
 Profiles typically include transactional, demographic, web visits, social media, and behavioral data, as well as data from a myriad of other sources.
 Gathering this information may require you to build data pipelines to new sources.

 Profiles allow you to truly know your customers, such as their buying habits, preferred shopping and delivery channels, and interests.
 The profiles ultimately give you the insights needed to engage each person with relevant, targeted offers, based on their behaviors and preferences to ensure effective campaigns and deepen customer relationships.